lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 Elm.worker(Elm.MyModule)
 ```

 Apparently this creates an *Elm runtime* or something of the kind.
 Anyway.
-Lo and behold, this doesn't work anymore.
-Surprise motherfocker!
+Lo and behold, this doesn't work any longer.

 ## A new hope